(The Arkansas Hummingbird)

 He was second in the MVP voting in 1932.
 There are four Hall of Famers on his list of most similar pitchers, with Bob Lemon the one who is the nearest to being a contemporary.
 Lemon was also a decent hitter for a pitcher.

 After his playing career, Warneke was an umpire in the Pacific Coast League (1946-1948) and the National League (1949-1955).
 He was an umpire at the 1952 All-Star Game and during the 1954 World Series.
 During his playing career, he had also worked one game as a fill-in umpire in 1940.
-He later became a judge in Hot Springs, AR.
+He later was elected as a judge for Garland County in Hot Springs, AR.
+A county judge in Arkansas is roughly the equivalent of a city's mayor or city manager.

 - 5-time NL All-Star (1933, 1934, 1936, 1939 & 1941)